droundy/fac/web/documentation.md

 ## To do list

-1. Ignore missing files if they aren't explicitly required.
-This should deal with the case where a dependency is removed (i.e. we no longer depend on it) and the file itself is also removed.

 2. Handle nonexistent files as dependencies, if a process tried to open them or stat them.